-- Some children with special educational needs can be given additional dispensations to enable them to participate in official tests.
+- Some children with special educational needs can be given additional dispensations to enable them to not participate in official tests.
 The Academy will apply for this special dispensation as and when it is appropriate.

 How will I know how well my child is doing in the Academy?

 - Every child will receive an Annual Report.